frontendlane/prioritizer/README.md

 - ability to store and view priorities for multiple projects, optionally simultaneously
 - slider size should indicate how much weight a priority has, or should it be indicated by some (colored) bars next to each priority??
 - generate priority weight graph for print
+- print preview button??
+- export to .txt file
+- export to .csv file
+- command palete: extract into a separate library

 ## backlog
 - make it shareable. shorten url project